Woolverine94/biniou/README.md

   - Storage requirements :
     - for Linux : around 100GB for installation including all defaults models.
     - for Windows : around 100GB for installation including all defaults models.
-    - for Windows : around 100GB for installation including all defaults models.
+    - for macOS : around ??GB for installation including all defaults models.
   - Storage type : SSD Nvme
-  - Internet access : unlimited bandwith optical fiber internet access
+  - Internet access (required only for installation) : unlimited bandwith optical fiber internet access

 * **Operating system :**
   - a 64 bit OS :